openvinotoolkit/training_extensions/README.md

 * [OTE Algorithms](external)

 ## Quick start guide
-In order to get started with OpenVINO™ Training Extensions click [here](QUICK_START_GUIDE.md).
+In order to get started with OpenVINO™ Training Extensions see [the quick-start guide](QUICK_START_GUIDE.md).

+## GitHub Repository
+The project files can be found in [OpenVINO™ Training Extensions](https://github.com/openvinotoolkit/training_extensions).
+Previously developed models can be found on the [misc branch](https://github.com/openvinotoolkit/training_extensions/tree/misc).

 ## License
 Deep Learning Deployment Toolkit is licensed under [Apache License Version 2.0](LICENSE).
 By contributing to the project, you agree to the license and copyright terms therein and release your contribution under these terms.

-## Misc

-Models that were previously developed can be found on the [misc](https://github.com/openvinotoolkit/training_extensions/tree/misc) branch.

 ## Contributing

-Please read the [Contributing guide](CONTRIBUTING.md) before starting work on a pull request.
+Please read the [Contribution guide](CONTRIBUTING.md) before starting work on a pull request.

 ## Known limitations

-Currently, training, exporting, evaluation scripts for TensorFlow\*-based models and the most of PyTorch\*-based models from the [misc](#misc) branch are exploratory and are not validated.
+Training, export, and evaluation scripts for TensorFlow- and most PyTorch-based models from the [misc](#misc) branch are, currently, not production-ready.
+They serve exploratory purposes and are not validated.

 ---
 \* Other names and brands may be claimed as the property of others.